kesac/Syllabore/README.md

 # Syllabore
 A C# library for generating fantasy names.
 Name generation is done by randomly constructing syllables and joining them.
+Syllables are formed from a customizable pool of vowels and consonants.
+Names are checked against predefined constraints to improve the quality of output.

 ## Quick Start
 The recommended method for creating name generators is through an XML definition file and the *XmlFileLoader* class.
 If you're looking for a quick way to try this library without loading external files, you can use the standalone provider and validator: